Unique Campus Living

 For Upperclass Students

 Upperclass students select their housing assignments by participating in the housing lottery.
-The dates for the housing selection will be announced early each Spring and typically occur during March and April.
+The dates for the housing selection 2022-2023 academic year will take place April 5 & 7, 2022.

 Roommates will use the lowest number assigned (this means that current seniors will be assigned the “best” numbers, juniors the next group of numbers and so on).
 The numbers assigned to a student cannot be transferred to another student.